promises-aplus/promises-spec/README.md

 1. A promise must be in one of three states: pending, fulfilled, or rejected.
 1. When in pending:
     1. a promise may transition to either the fulfilled or rejected state.
-    1. if the promise transitions to fulfilled, it must provide you a way to call a function with the promise's fulfillment value.
-    1. if the promise transitions to rejected, it must provide you a way to call a function with the promise's reason value.
 1. When in fulfilled:
     1. a promise must not transition to any other state.
     1. a promise must have a value, which must not change.
-    1. a promise must provide you a way to call a function with the promise's fulfillment value.
 1. When in rejected:
-    1. must not transition to any other state.
+    1. a promise must not transition to any other state.
     1. a promise must have a reason, which must not change.
-    1. a promise must provide you a way to call a function with the promise's reason value.

 ### The `then` Method

+1. A promise must provide a `then` method to access its current or eventual fulfillment value or rejection reason.
-A promise's `then` method accepts the following two arguments:
+1. A promise's `then` method accepts two arguments:
 ```
 promise.then(onFulfilled, onRejected)
 ```
 1. Both `onFulfilled` and `onRejected` are optional arguments:
     1. If `onFulfilled` is not a function, it must be ignored.
     1. If `onRejected` is not a function, it must be ignored.